 The process of cells dividing and passing along genes is usually well controlled, ensuring that the right kinds and numbers of cells are present for the different parts of the body to function correctly.
 The body and the cells can usually recognize when something has changed in a cell and will work to repair or destroy the abnormal cell.

-What Causes Cancer in Children?
+What Causes Cancer

 Cancer in children occurs when formerly-healthy cells mutate, and replicate much more than they should.
 When that happens, they can also destroy nearby healthy cells and invade different parts of the body.